banr1/learning-english-transcripts/Ethereums Proof of Stake consensus explained.md

 Slashing brings a huge cost to any dishonest validator, which massively discourages this behavior.

-This arguably makes it the most secure proof-of-stake based consensus method currently because it is trying to protect against attacks that other proof-of-stake based protocols don't even look at.
+This arguably makes it the most secure Proof-of-Stake based consensus method currently because it is trying to protect against attacks that other Proof-of-Stake based protocols don't even look at.

 To summarize, Ethereum managed to combine both the longest chain wins and BFT-based consensus model into one, allowing for very robust protocol due to using the longest chain and being able to have finality due to the BFT-based consensus running on top of it.

-Whilst it is very complex, which can increase the chance of bugs and has given up on some speed compared to full BFT-based consensus methods, it's still very fast to our longest chain wins model and has aimed for security and decentralization to build an extremely secure proof-of-stake based consensus method.
+Whilst it is very complex, which can increase the chance of bugs and has given up on some speed compared to full BFT-based consensus methods, it's still very fast to our longest chain wins model and has aimed for security and decentralization to build an extremely secure Proof-of-Stake based consensus method.

 If you enjoyed the video, please leave a like and subscribe if you want to catch my future content.

+###

+> However, **is that actually** what we want?

+I hear like "However, is it such what we want?" but I think it is weird in terms of grammar.

 ## Translated Transcript